 In Brazil, Rio de Janeiro's annual extravaganza of musical fun and festivities reached its climax this week with the traditional samba school parade.

-In Brazil, Rio de Janeiro's annual extravaganza of musical fun and festivities reached its climax this week with the traditional samba school parade.
+Background: In Brazil, Rio de Janeiro's annual extravaganza of musical fun and festivities reached its climax this week with the traditional samba school parade.
 It is the highlight of the carnival, and samba schools from all Rio's urban districts compete for the coveted crown awarded to the most inventive and colourful parades.

 SYNOPSIS: Rio has had its annual carnival for more than 300 years.
 Originally it marked the restoration of Portugal's monarchy.
 But now it gives the people the chance to enjoy themselves in a colourful orgy of music and dancing before the austere period of Lent.
 This parade by the Independent Youth of Padre Miguel samba school -- set around the theme of Braziliana -- was one of the day's many.